zachmayer/point_spreads/README.md

 Historical data for men's college basketball point spreads and totals.

+## Todo

+- Add historic neutral games to old data
+- Parse neutral games
+- Make data loader for the csv that uses the schema and use it in the tests
+- Run all spreads

 ## Example data

 |game_date  |updated_date |home_team          |away_team     | spread| total|